viktor1vasilevski/Shop/README.md

     shop-api
    ```
    The API will be available at http://localhost:8080
-- I left the Docker environment variable pointing to the sa user with the password you set (Vikor123) because that’s what worked.
+- I left the Docker environment variable pointing to the sa user with the password (Vikor123) because that’s what worked.